erwann74800-cmd/SOLDADOSS/README.md

 # Code

 In order to acces to our website/code, click on the link that is named "code" then download the code and open it.
-Once it's opened, it will display our site.
+Once it's opened, it will display our site directly on any browser (firefox, google,...).

 ____________________________________________________________________________________________________________________________________________________________________